Mérida’s Coastline Is So Beautiful, You’ll Forget Cancún Exists

 The restaurants in town are just acceptable.
 I had breakfast at the Oxxo, the popular Mexican convenience store, but I was traveling on the cheap at the time.

-Hotel beach Don Gonzalo – a great option if you love nice and stylish hotel without breaking the bank.
-Not right on the beach but just on the other side of the road.
+Hotel Beach Don Gonzalo – a great option if you love a nice and stylish hotel without breaking the bank.
+Not right on the beach, but just on the other side of the road.
 Check prices and details

-As I mentioned before the best way to get to Celestun from Merida is by car, however, you can find Oriente Busses that run directly from Merida every 2 hours and they take around 2 hours to get you there.
+As I mentioned earlier, the best way to get to CeCelestùnrom Mérida is by car; however, you can also find Oriente Buses that run directly from Mérida every 2 hours, and they take approximately 2 hours to arrive.

-Otherwise, the fastest and hassle-free way is to join one of the tours that combine flamingo tours with some beach times.
-They normally include lunch, but make sure you check that before booking.
+Otherwise, the fastest and hassle-free way is to join one of the tours that combine flamingo tours with some beach time.
+They usually include lunch, but make sure you check that before booking.
 Here I am sharing a few options.

 El Palmar

-At only 10 km from Celestun, you can find El Palmar ecological reserve, one of the most important protected areas in the Yucatan peninsula for the abundance of flora and fauna that live here.
-Another interesting attraction is the huge lighthouse, the biggest in the Yucatan peninsula.
+At only 10 km from CeCelestùnyou can find the El Palmar ecological reserve, one of the most important protected areas in the Yucatan Peninsula, due to the abundance of flora and fauna that live here.
+Another interesting attraction is the giant lighthouse, the biggest in the Yucatan peninsula.

-Getting to el Palmar, though, is quite tricky.
-If you have a four-wheel-drive car you can drive from Celestun on the dirt road that runs along the beach among mangroves and a lush jungle.
+Getting to El Palmar, though, is quite tricky.
+If you have a four-wheel-drive car, you can drive from CeCelestùnn on the dirt road that runs along the beach among mangroves and a lush jungle.

-Keep in mind that the road is not in good condition, especially if it has been raining.
-That’s why you will need a 4 wheel drive.
+Please note that the road is not in good condition, especially after rain.
+That’s why you will need a 4-wheel drive.

-The other option would be getting there by boat from Celestun beach.
-You should ask one of the fishermen on the beach how much they charged.
+The other option would be getting there by boat from CeCelestùneach.
+You should ask one of the fishermen on the beach how much they charge.

-You may be able to go from Sisal as well but it would be a longer trip and therefore more expensive.
+You may also be able to go from Sisal, but it would be a more extended trip and therefore more expensive.

-A cool thing to do would also be flying over the lighthouse on a helicopter but I still have to find the information.
-Once I have it I will update the post.
+Another cool thing to do would be flying over the lighthouse in a helicopter, but I still need to find the information.
+Once I have it, I will update the post.

 Sisal Magic Town

-Sisal is a pretty little town on the northern coast of Yucatan.
-It’s not very far from Celestun and they are only separated by El Palmar Reserve but not directly connected.
+Sisal is a small town located on the northern coast of Yucatan.
+It’s not very far from CeCelestùnand they are only separated by El Palmar Reserve, but not directly connected.

-The beach here is spectacular and if it’s not too windy you may even find the colors of the Caribbean sea.
-In Sisal you can have long walks on the beach or just bask in the sun.
+The beach here is spectacular, and if it’s not too windy, you may even find the colors of the Caribbean sea.
+In Sisal, you can have long walks on the beach or bask in the sun.

 There is just one infinite public beach where you can find chairs and sunbeds for rent.
-There are some restaurants that will let you use their beach facilities if you buy something to eat or drink.
+Some restaurants offer beach facilities for a fee, provided you purchase food or drinks.

 Local travel agencies also offer guided tours in the wetlands and mangrove areas around Sisal, where you can enjoy an incredible wildlife walk on Petenes and swim in the crystal clear water of the “ojos de agua”.